techthinking-io/flowbdd/examples/devteam/README.md

-Dev Team Simulator – A small fun BDD example using Flow BDD to generate documentation.
+Dev Team Simulator - The world's most advanced team simulator... that only masters drinking coffee and accumulating tech debt.

 How to run